DBois/mini-project-1/readme.md

 Search and retrieve information such as, but not limited to:

 1. current availability of a specific book
-   To get the vailability of a specific book we have created the following view:
+   To get the availability of a specific book we have created the following view:

 ```sql
 create or replace view book_transactions as